 The value of networking is impossible to deny, though.
 Growth through networking occurs for one simple reason: Access to opportunities.
 These opportunities are always tied to the people in the network, and can include a variety of channels:

-- Access to Expertise – we all have the tendency to run to Google when we have problems these days, as it’s a sure bet that someone else out there has gone through the same thing.
-However, the experience snippets we read online rarely provide concrete solutions—or, just as importantly, context for why the problem occurred and how to prevent it from happening again.
-This context is the true value of expertise, and can only be found through networking with industry experts.
+We all have the tendency to run to Google when we have problems these days.
+That’s because it’s a sure thing that someone else out there has gone through the same thing.
+However, the experience snippets we read online rarely provide concrete solutions.
+Or, just as importantly, context for why the problem occurred and how to prevent it from happening again.
+This context is the true value of expertise, and you can only find it through networking with industry experts.

 Building Success with Networking

-Business networking is a cost-effective way to foster connections, support corporate growth, and diversify a social skill set, but the practice needs to be approached with care.
+Business networking is a cost-effective way to foster connections, support corporate growth, and diversify a social skill set.
+But the practice needs a careful approach.
 Few C-suite executives enjoying having “networking” conversations; instead of aiming to pad the contact book, networkers should first try to establish real connections with others, and let the “networking” happen organically.

-People may forget faces and names, but we remember the emotional connections we make and the relationships we build throughout the day.
+People may forget faces and names.
+However, we remember the emotional connections we make and the relationships we build throughout the day.
 And in the end, the relationships we form through networking are the crux of all business encounters we’ll have in the future.